Search: 50 results

 And because the women who took care of the Hebrew mothers had the fear of God, he gave them families.

-And they said, "The God of the Hebrews has met with us.
-Please let us go [on] a three-day journey into the desert, and let us sacrifice to Yahweh our God, lest he strike us with plague or with sword."
+Then they answered, “The God of the Hebrews has met with us.
+Please let us go on a three-day trip into the wilderness so that we may sacrifice to Yahweh our God, or else He may strike us with plague or sword.”

 And the Hebrew foremen, whom Pharaoh’s taskmasters had set over them, were beaten and were asked, “Why have you not fulfilled your required quota of making bricks yesterday and today, as before?”